When it comes to men’s shaving, one debate rules them all: Safety razor vs. Cartridge razor.

 What Aftershave Should You Use with a Safety Razor?

 After shaving, you want to apply some aftershave to your skin to soothe, moisturize and close your pores so you don’t get any dirt trapped inside.
-Whether you use cartridge or safety razors makes no difference in what aftershave you should use, so you can keep using whatever you like.
+Whether you use cartridge or DE razors makes no difference in what aftershave you should use, so you can keep using whatever you like.

 Because most men are still using alcohol-based aftershaves that make you go like this: